Jack Deveraux: 2010-2012

-When Alice Horton died in 2010, Jennifer came back to Salem for the funeral as well as to help with her estate.
-Jack was not with her.
-She told friends and family that he was on a "walkabout" in Australia; supposedly, he was out "finding himself" in the Outback.
-He had been communicating with her and his children only minimally for months, even when Jennifer was almost murdered by organ harvesters.
-She was furious at him and was already considering divorce.
+When Alice Horton died in 2010, Jennifer came back to Salem for the funeral without Jack.
+She told everyone he was on a "walkabout" in Australia "finding himself.”
+She was furious and considering divorce.

-Jack finally returned to Salem in 2011, looking ragged and worn.
-He told Jennifer that the "walkabout" had just been a cover story.
-The reality: Jack had decided to follow a lead on a European drug trafficking ring to Afghanistan.
-He hadn't told Jennifer and his family what he was doing because he didn't want them to know he was following such a dangerous story.
-Once he'd gone to Afghanistan, he'd quickly been discovered by the drug traffickers.
-They'd captured him and kept him prisoner in a cave, brutally torturing him for a year.
-His contact, realizing Jack had been taken, made up the "walkabout" story to cover up his absence.
-The contact had been sending the vague, minimal communications in Jack's name.
-Now that Jack had finally been released, he hoped to be welcomed back and comforted by his family.
+Jack returned to Salem in 2011, looking ragged and worn.
+He told Jennifer that the "walkabout" had been a cover story.
+The reality: Jack had followed a top secret lead on a drug trafficking ring to Afghanistan.
+Once he'd arrived there, the traffickers had captured him and kept him prisoner in a cave for a year, brutally torturing him.